anupama-pathirage/ballerina-scenarios/ballerina-zapier-samples/gdrive-new-event-to-slack-message/README.md

 This sample sends a message to the Slack channel for each new file upload in Google Drive.

 ## Use case
-Whenever a particular event appears in Google Drive, you will receive a notification in Slack.
+Whenever a particular event appears in Google Drive, you will receive a notification in Slack by using this `trigger-based` integration.
 You have the flexibility to select the event type and the recipients of the notification.

 ## Prerequisites
 * Google account